Part of the Sus Filter Tools: Scans a text for keywords and outputs a sus file.

 Regular expressions can contain both special and ordinary characters.

-Most ordinary characters, like `A'
+Most ordinary characters, like `A', `a', or `0', are the

 simplest regular expressions; they simply match themselves.
 You can

-concatenate ordinary characters, so "last"
+concatenate ordinary characters, so "last" matches the string

-.
+`last'.
 (In the rest of this section, we'll write REGEXP's in

-, usually without quotes, and strings to be
+"this special style", usually without quotes, and strings to be

-matched `in single quotes'
+matched `in single quotes'.)

-Some characters, like `|'
+Some characters, like `|' or `(', are special.
+Special

 characters either stand for classes of ordinary characters, or affect how the